sitegeist/Sitegeist.Origami/README.md

 Neos CMS / Flow framework package that optimizes generated thumbnail images (jpg, png, gif, svg and more) for web presentation.

-Original files are never affected since copies are always created for thumbnails.
+Original files of the editors are never affected since copies are always created for thumbnails.

-Non-blocking during rendering (asynchronous) optimization.
+The optimisation is executed by a jobrunner later and not during page-creation.
+The image is imediately available in unoptimzed fashion but is optimized afterwards.
+From that point on the optized image will be served.

 Using jpegtran, optipng, gifsicle and svgo or alternative customizible ones for the optimizations.